devskale/offpunk/README.md

   provide a better and slightly more secure experience when using the default TOFU certificate validation mode and is highly recommended (apt-get install python3-cryptography).
 * [Python magic](https://github.com/ahupp/python-magic/) is useful to determine the MIME type of cached object.
 If not present, the file extension will be used but some capsules provide wrong extension or no extension at all. (apt-get install python3-magic)
+* [Python editor](https://github.com/fmoo/python-editor) is used to edit your lists with "list edit". (apt-get install python3-editor)
 * [Xsel](http://www.vergenet.net/~conrad/software/xsel/) allows to `go` to the URL copied in the clipboard without having to paste it (both X and traditional clipboards are supported).
 Also needed to use the `copy` command. (apt-get install xsel)

 ## Features